 A great way to prevent this is to disconnect the CO (or smoke/odor detector) and hook them up to separate batteries for a while to see if they could be causing your issue.

 If so, switch them out for a more energy-efficient option, or keep them off of your main power supply entirely.

 4. Memory from GPS or Radio

-For a GPS or radio to keep their memory, the tiny bit of power used each time combined with an old battery or one that has not been charged recently can be all it takes to drain the power entirely.
+For a GPS or radio to keep their memory, the tiny bit of power used each time combined with an old battery or one not recently charged can be all it takes to drain the power entirely.

 It is likely that this one may be difficult to detect.
 You may try unplugging these devices and running the battery again without them, but you can more likely conclude this after you have tested other options and found them not to be the source.